What is a seizure?

 If seizures continue for longer than a few minutes, the body temperature begins to rise.
 If hyperthermia develops secondary to a seizure, another set of problems may have to be addressed.

 What causes seizures?

 There are many causes of seizures.
-Epilepsy is the most common and of least consequence to the cat.
+Epilepsy is the most common and of least consequence to the dog.
 The other extreme includes severe diseases, such as brain tumors.
 Fortunately, most are due to epilepsy.